MCP-Atlas: A Large-Scale Benchmark for Tool-Use Competency with Real MCP Servers: Introduction

 \section{Introduction}

-Large Language Models (LLMs) are increasingly deployed as agents capable of planning, invoking, and integrating external tools to achieve complex user objectives.
-The Model Context Protocol (MCP) has emerged as a critical substrate for these agents, standardizing the mechanisms for server discovery, tool enumeration, typed parameter passing, and result consumption.
-Despite its growing adoption, the credible evaluation of MCP-capable agents remains a significant challenge.
+Large Language Models are increasingly deployed as agents that plan, invoke, and integrate external tools to accomplish complex user objectives.
+The Model Context Protocol (MCP)~\citep{anthropic2024mcp, mcp2025spec} has become the standard usage for this tool-use layer, providing uniform interfaces for server discovery, tool enumeration, typed parameter passing, and result consumption.
+Despite the rapid growth of MCP-based deployments, credibly evaluating such agents remains a significant challenge.